mohitsoni2111/JobPortal/README.md

 ## About

-"JobPortal" is a job portal web application where students can apply for different positions and coordinator can post different positions.
+JobPortal is a web application where students can apply for different positions and coordinator can post different positions.

 Our application connects the recruiters and candidates.